wmaneesh/FaceDetector/README.md

 # FaceDetector

-Website built using REACT framework and Clarifai API to detect faces on images.
+A website that detects faces on images.

 - - - -